Where the Truth Lies: Plot

 Collins agrees to continue with the book, but creates a situation to blackmail Karen into staying away from the story of Maureen O'Flaherty, which is Karen's consuming interest.
 After plying Karen with wine and drugs, Collins manipulates her into having sex with a young singer.
 He photographs the two women in compromising positions.
 He then presses Karen to tell the publisher that there is nothing odd or improper surrounding Maureen's death, or he will make the pictures public.

-Gradually, it becomes clear what really happened that night 15 years before: the entertainers and the girl had engaged in a ménage à trois fueled by drugs and booze, and Collins tried to have sex with Morris, who resisted violently.
+The truth of that night fifteen years prior slowly comes to light: a drug-and-alcohol-fueled ménage à trois ended in tragedy when Collins raped Morris, who fought back violently.
 Collins retreated to his room in shame, whereupon Maureen tried to blackmail Morris into paying to keep this a secret, and then fell asleep on the couch.
 In the morning, she was dead.

 Fifteen years later, Karen has begun to uncover the story when Morris's "fix-it man," Reuben, approaches her.
 While both Morris and Collins were convinced the other murdered Maureen, they smuggled her body out of Miami with Reuben's assistance in a crate full of lobsters (a gift from Sanmarco), shipping it ahead of them to the New Jersey hotel.
 Reuben tells her that Maureen had turned her tape recorder on again after her interview, to record her interactions with Morris and Collins.

 Reuben offers to produce the tape, but only if Karen's publishing company is willing to pay him $1 million.
-Karen realizes that Reuben had been blackmailing Collins, demanding money to keep quiet about his homosexuality and his involvement in Maureen's death.
+Karen realizes that Reuben had been blackmailing Collins, demanding money to keep quiet about his bisexuality and his involvement in Maureen's death.
 Distraught, Collins commits suicide.

 Karen returns to Mrs. O'Flaherty but decides to publish her findings once the woman died, sparing her the pain of knowing the details of her daughter's behavior that contributed to the murder.